 Capital expenditure are driven by increased demand for synthetic premium speciality gloves.
-The capital expenditure for FYE 2019 amounted to RM12.8 million for the construction of a water treatment plant, a solar system, a warehouse and auxiliary and ancillary equipment in addition to production lines.
+The Group's remaining capital commitment on property, plant and equipment for FYE 2020 amounted to RM9.8 million for installation of new production lines, heat recovery system and auxiliary and ancillary equipment in addition to production lines.